Let’s learn how to run the IMPORTFROMWEB() function in Google Sheets and start scraping webdata.

 The =IMPORTFROMWEB( ) function requires 2 parameters (or arguments) to extract data:

-- the data source, i.e. an URL that describes the source of your data
+- a data source, i.e. an URL that describes the source of your data

-- the selector, i.e. the path to the data you want to import
+- a selector, i.e. the path to the data you want to extract

 A selector can be either: